sakaiproject/sakai/samigo/tool/src/sql/SAK-3955/README.txt

 2. add the appropriate JDBC driver in lib/ e.g. ojdbc14.jar for oracle 9i

-3. This is a java application for correcting the assessment score of each published assessment See SAK-3955 for details.
+3. This is a java application for correcting the assessment score of each published assessment corrupted by SAK-3955.
+See SAK-3955 for details.

-   a. to fix all itemGrading and assessmentGrading records of the given publsihed assessment table affected: SAM_ITEMGRADING_T, SAM_ASSESSMENTGRADING_T and GB_GRADE_RECORD_T
+   a. to fix all itemGrading record of MC & Surevy and assessmentGrading records of the given published assessment table affected: SAM_ITEMGRADING_T, SAM_ASSESSMENTGRADING_T and GB_GRADE_RECORD_T

    java -classpath .:lib/ojdbc14.jar FixAssessmentScore fixAssessmentScore <publishedAssessmentId>